tommy-russoniello/docs/js-guide.md

 ### Documentation

  * Use JSDocs
+ * Do not include name of method, it's pointless, unhelpful, and a waste of space
  * All exported methods should be documented
  * If you can't imply everything a method does by it's name, describe it
  * Always include parameters and return types, undefined is assumed